jhseong7/gimbap/doc/main-concept.md

 GIMBAP always requires a single server to run the application.
 This server is build in a modular form called the `Server Engine`

-A HTServerTP Engine must implement the interface `engine.IServerEngine` where the specs are as follows
+A Server Engine must implement the interface `engine.IServerEngine` where the specs are as follows

 ```golang
 type IServerEngine interface {